Drug lord: Christy Kinahan

 Known as "The Dapper Don", Christy Kinahan (born 1958) is a notorious Irish drug lord from Dublin, Ireland and the head of Kinahan Cartel, a powerful Irish crime syndicate with territories in several countries around the world, such as Spain (Costa del Sol), United Arab Emirates (Dubai), The Netherlands, among others.
 Under the command of Christy Kinahan, the Kinahan Cartel became responsible for a large part of drug smuggling (such as heroin, ecstasy and methamphetamine) and arms smuggling to many places in the world.
-According to Gardai (the national police of Ireland, Kinahan has connections with other powerful Irish mobsters like George Mitchell (Known as "The Penguin") (a notorious gangster from Ballyfermot and cousin of the politicians Gay Mitchell and Jim Mitchell).
+According to Gardai (the national police of Ireland), Kinahan has connections with other powerful Irish mobsters like George Mitchell (Known as "The Penguin") (a notorious gangster from Ballyfermot and cousin of the politicians Gay Mitchell and Jim Mitchell).
 The Kinahan Cartel is notorious for its bloody feud against another powerful Irish crime syndicate, the Hutch gang (led by Gerry Hutch), in a gang war that became known as the Hutch–Kinahan feud (whose conflict started after the murder of Gary Hutch, Gerry Hutch's nephew and the Shooting of David Byrne at the Regency Hotel in Whitehall, Dublin whose main target was Daniel Kinahan, Christy's oldest son and also a head in the Kinahan Cartel, but ended up taking the life of another important member of the cartel, David Byrne (the son of James Byrne, the brother of Liam Byrne (a notorious lieutenant for Christy Kinahan), the cousin of Freddie Thompson and brother-in-law of Thomas Kavanagh (known as "bomber"), a senior member in the Kinahan Cartel).

 Juan Raul Garza

-Juan Raul Garza (November 18, 1956 – June 19, 2001) ran his own marijuana trafficking ring in Texas, Louisiana, Michigan, and Mexico, exporting thousands of kilograms of marijuana across the border into the United States.
+Juan Raul Gaza (November 18, 1956 – June 19, 2001) ran his own marijuana trafficking ring in Texas, Louisiana, Michigan, and Mexico, exporting thousands of kilograms of marijuana across the border into the United States.
 He is known as the first and currently the only drug lord to be executed by the United States federal government under the Anti-Drug Abuse Act of 1988.
 He was executed for three murders he committed in Texas, but was also found to be responsible for five other murders, four of which were committed in Mexico.

 Liu Zhaohua

 Liu Zhaohua (March 5, 1965 – September 15, 2009) was a Chinese Drug Lord known for producing and trafficking over 18 tonnes of Methamphetamine.
 The amount Liu made was worth more than US$5 billion.
-He was arrested on March 5, 2005, sentenced to death on June 26, 2006 and executed on September 15, 2009.
+He was arrested on March 5, 2005, sentenced to death on June 26, 2006, and executed on September 15, 2009.

+Shaheed "Roger" Khan

+Shaheed "Roger" Khan (born 13 January 1972) is a Guyanese drug lord who is known for his money-laundering activities as well as his distribution and importation of substantial amounts of cocaine into the US from South America.
+He was also allegedly the leader of the infamous "Phantom Squad," a death squad that was active in Guyana between 2002 and 2006.
+He was sentenced to 15 years in prison.